riskmaris/mobile-App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributions:
-- Please feel free to contribute to this website because we are open for new changes and  skills that can make it even better.
+- Please feel free to contribute to this website because am open for new changes and  skills that can make it even better.

 ## 👥 Author <a name="author"></a>